 Our website uses cookies to offer you an ideal browsing experience.
 Some information is passed on to others (statistics, marketing).

 We see ourselves as unique individuals with our own character and personal traits.
 We live in a society where increased individuality is seen as a recipe for success.
-However, we have always lived in interdependence with many other microorganisms.
-Not only are there countless species in and on our bodies, but we are colonised by so many bacteria, viruses and fungi that other organisms with their own genes make up several kilos of our body weight.
+But who is this exclusive I?
+Recent research defines us humans as holobionts - biological composite beings.
+We have always lived in interdependence with many other micro-organisms.
+Is there already a WE in me?